 If you’ve used any standard method in your research, then you don’t need to provide many details about it as it would be common in your field.
 However, if you’ve used any specific approach rarely used in your field, you should explain it in detail.
 Your explanation and information can help other researchers in their research.

 Your methodology should be well-structured and easy to understand with all the necessary information, evidence to support your argument.

 After gathering the data, it’s essential to credit the sources you have used in your research.
 Mention the resources you’ve used, the way you got access to those resources.
 Use any suitable referencing style to cite sources such as APA, MLA, and Chicago, etc.

 Who Are Research Prospect?

 A Trusted Academic Support Service!

 Research Prospect are a UK based firm (#SC 548533).
 No matter what stage of education you are in, our bespoke academic assistance services and free library material can help you get past your anxieties and griefs.

 We are here to answer any question you may have about our services.
 Interested in placing an order?
-Fill out our simple and easy order form to get started.
+Please fill out our simple and easy order form to get started.

 We are the only company in the UK offering free revisions.
 Only You decide whether the work delivered to you 100% meets your requirements and expectations.
-We are not done with your order until you are 100% satisfied with the quality and content of the paper.
+We are not done with your order until you are 100% satisfied with the paper's quality and content.